September Madness: MLB stages 8 playoff games in 1 day - WHIZ News

-Eight postseason games, all set to start in a span of around 10 hours.
+Eight postseason games, all starting in a span of around 10 hours.

 “This is like September Madness,” Houston manager Dusty Baker said.
 “It’s going to be mad.”

-Then the Braves escaped the jam with no scoring, setting the tone for the day.
+Then the Braves escaped the jam with no scoring, a sign of things to come.

 It took a while for anyone anywhere to score.
 When the first run came, it was in Houston’s game at Minnesota, which started about an hour after the Braves and Reds.
 Kyle Tucker drove in a run for the Astros with a fourth-inning single.